-Strawberries (Fragaria ananassa) have been shown to have antioxidant, anti-inflammatory, cholesterol-lowering, anti-thrombotic, and neuroprotective properties, and may lower coronary heart disease risk.
+Strawberries (Fragaria ananassa) have been shown to have antioxidant, anti-inflammatory, cholesterol-lowering, and neuroprotective properties.
 Strawberries are an excellent dietary source of fisetin and pelargonidin, a very good source of ellagic acid and vitamin C, and also contain some lupeol, manganese, phloretin and resveratrol.

 Strawberries and their components have been shown to inhibit proliferation and induce apoptosis of lung, cervical, liver, colon and prostate cancer cells.
 Strawberries and strawberry extracts have been found to inhibit the development of oral cancer in hamsters and tumor development in the rat esophagus.
 Consumption of strawberries was found to be associated with lower risk of esophageal cancer in one large U.S. population study.
 Strawberry consumption has also been found to be associated with reduced risk of head and neck and colorectal cancers.